Jacob Freudenthal: Life

 Freudenthal was educated at the universities of Breslau and Göttingen, and at the rabbinical seminary of Breslau.
 After graduating from the University of Göttingen in 1863, he became a teacher of the Samson-Schule in Wolfenbüttel (1863–64).
 He then moved to Breslau to teach in the rabbinical seminary there, a position which he resigned in 1888.

 In 1875, Freudenthal became a lecturer in philosophy at the University of Breslau.
 In 1878, he became an assistant professor and in 1888 a full professor of philosophy.
 He was a member of the senate of the university from 1894 to 1896, and dean of the philosophical faculty in 1898–99.

 The Prussian Academy of Science sent him to England in 1888 to study English philosophy, and in 1898 to the Netherlands to research the life of Spinoza.
 The results of these trips were his "Beiträge zur Englischen Philosophie", published in the Archiv für Geschichte der Philosophie (4-6, 1891), and Die Lebensgeschichte Spinoza's (Leipzig, 1899).

 Works

-Freudenthal contributed various essays to publications of the Prussian Academy of Science, such as:
+Freudenthal contributed various essays to publications of the Prussian Academy of Sciences, such as: